Home/Vegetables/Samphire

 Clinical Encyclopedia

-Samphire, also known as sea asparagus, is a succulent green vegetable that thrives in salty coastal environments.
-It is rich in vitamins and minerals, making it a nutritious addition to various dishes.
+Samphire, also known as sea asparagus, is a succulent green vegetable that thrives in coastal regions.
+It is known for its salty flavor and crunchy texture, making it a popular addition to seafood dishes.

 Scientific NameSalicornia europaea